Wall Panelling: Different Types to Elevate Your Interiors

 Style: Rustic, cottagecore, coastal

-Design idea: Use in light colours like white or pale grey for a fresh, airy vibe.
+Design idea: Use light colours like white or pale grey for a fresh, airy vibe.

 3. Slat Wall Panelling (Modern Wood Slats)